 Murphy's War

 Murphy's War is an Eastmancolor 1971 Panavision war film starring Peter O'Toole and Siân Phillips.
-It was directed by Peter Yates, based on a novel by Max Catto.
-The cinematography was by Douglas Slocombe.
+It was directed by Peter Yates based on the 1969 novel by Max Catto.
+The film's cinematographer was Douglas Slocombe.

 Plot